ProTFT/protft/packages/ui/README.md

-# TFTourney UI
+# ProTFT UI

-The TFTourney UI runs on top of React and it's connected to the backend graphQL API running on `localhost:3001`, so be sure to run the backend app together with it.
+The ProTFT UI runs on top of React and it's connected to the backend graphQL API running on `localhost:3001`, so be sure to run the backend app together with it.

 ## Running the app